skglad/SI507-HW6/README.md

 * **Why are there a couple of gray boxes on the screen with a different colored border?
 How could you edit this code to make them a different color?
 Explain briefly.
 Then edit the code to make those boxes some shade of blue, of your choosing.**

-There are gray boxes because the style of the <p> tag is assigned a background color of #b3b3b3 on line 37.
+There are gray boxes because the style of the paragraph tag is assigned a background color of #b3b3b3 on line 37.
 You could change the "#b3b3b3" to a different color.
 You could edit it in CSS and javascript.
 I changed the "#b3b3b3" code to "#4286f4" to change it to a shade of blue.

 * **Edit the code so that, if you highlight `McGill University` and copy it, you see the text `O Canada` near the bottom of the page.
 Briefly explain why you made the edits that you did -- how did you know/figure out what to do?**